sriharivishnu/AWS_Notes/CLF-C01/S07_Databases.md

 #### Amazon Athena

-- Fully Serverless database with SQL capabilities
+- Fully Serverless database with SQL capabilities to perform analytics against S3 objects
-- Used to query data in S3
+- Used to query data in S3 - Supports CSV, JSON, ORC, Avro, and Parquet (built on Presto)
-- Pay per query
+- $5.00 per TB of data
-- Output results back to S3
+- Can output results back to S3
 - Secured through IAM
 - Use Case: on-time SQL queries, serverless queries on S3, log analytics
+  - Exam: Analyze data in S3 using serverless SQL